naasking/Algebra.NET/README.md

 substitutions to transform the matching term into the right hand side of the identity.

-It was ultimately quite simple, consisting of 3 methods on Expression:
+It was ultimately quite simple, consisting of 3 methods on Term:

+	Expression Rewrite(Identity e, Expression[] bindings)
     bool TryUnify(Expression e, Expression[] bindings)
     Expression Subsitute(Expression[] bindings)
-	Expression Rewrite(Identity e, Expression[] bindings)

 Rewrite tries to recursively unify the Identity's left hand side with the current term using TryUnify.
 On success, the 'bindings' array